mattbartley/AB-Audio-Player/README.md

 ### Getting Started

 1. Simply add audio files to the assets folder (HTML supports MP3, WAV, and OGG).
 The files must have the same duration to work correctly.
-2. Update index.html player wrapper div(s) attribues 'data-audio-a' and 'data-audio-b' with the location/filenames for each player.
+2. Update index.html player__wrapper div's attributes 'data-audio-a' and 'data-audio-b' with the location/filenames for each player.
 Example for two players:
    ```html
    <div class="player__wrapper"
         data-audio-a="./assets/sound1-a.mp3"